smucclaw/documentation/index.rst

 .. toctree::
    :maxdepth: 1
-   :caption: Early Beta And Acknowledgements
+   :caption: About & Contact Us
    :titlesonly:
    :hidden:

    docs/about-and-contact.rst
+   docs/acknowledgements.rst

+..
    docs/early-beta.rst
-   docs/acknowledgements.rst
+   (Nemo: I feel this is superfluous and I'm removing it from the Early Beta and Acknowledgements section)